 Juniors and seniors who are candidates for a degree in the School of Arts and Sciences; whose academic achievements reflect the goals of Phi Beta Kappa; and who meet the following specific criteria shall be eligible for election to Phi Beta Kappa:

 - Senior candidates must have completed three semesters of work in the School of Arts and Sciences and be fully registered for a fourth.
 Junior candidates must have completed five semesters of work in the School of Arts and Sciences and be fully registered for a sixth.

 - Senior candidates must have an overall GPA that places them within the top 15 percent of the graduating class.
 Junior candidates must have an overall GPA that places them within the top 3 percent of their class.

 - At least three-fourths of a candidate's academic work must have been taken in the liberal arts and sciences.

-- In choosing candidates for election, the chapter seeks evidence of academic achievement that is of exceptional distinction and gives weight to the breadth of the quality of the overall program of courses taken by each candidate.
+- In choosing candidates for election, the chapter seeks evidence of academic achievement that is of exceptional distinction and gives weight to the breadth of courses across the four divisions of the college of arts and sciences taken by each candidate, and not solely GPA.

 - Election to membership in Phi Beta Kappa is wholly within the discretion of the members of the chapter, subject only to the limitations imposed by its constitution and bylaws.